 Throughout Jesus' ministry, we see him, in stories like the woman at the well, breaking down barriers of exclusion.
-The Kingdom of God as evidenced in Jesus' ministry had to do with releasing captives, healing the broken, feeding the poor, touching the despised, embracing the excluded and speaking of a God who is near to us, closer than a whisper, and who longs for prodigal children to return to his open arms.
+The Kingdom of God as evidenced in Jesus' ministry had to do with releasing captives, healing the broken, feeding the poor, touching the despised, embracing the excluded and speaking of a God who is near to us; closer than a whisper and who longs for prodigal children to return to his open arms.
 Breaking down barriers is a good way to think about what the death of Jesus does.
-In fact, Matthew's Gospel tells us that, at the moment of Jesus' death, the curtain of the temple was torn in two (Matthew 27:50-51).
-The curtain separated both people and priests from the Holy of Holies, the place where God's holy presence dwelt.
-The torn curtain became a powerful symbol of open access to God through Christ's death; talk about reconciliation!
+In fact, Matthew's gospel tells us that at the moment of Jesus' death, the curtain of the temple was torn in two from top to bottom.
+(Matthew 27:50-51) The curtain separated the people from the Holy of Holies, the place where God's holy presence dwelt.
+The torn curtain became a powerful symbol that speaks of open access to God through Christ's death; talk about reconciliation!
 The death of Christ reconnects us to the love and life of God in the deepest way.